Randolph, Vermont: History

 Vermont granted the town on November 2, 1780, when the New Hampshire settlers could not locate the original grantees, whose patents were issued by New York.
-It was chartered on June 29, 1781 to Aaron Storrs and 70 others, and was originally named "Middlesex".
+It was chartered on June 29, 1781, to Aaron Storrs and 70 others, and was originally named "Middlesex".

 The town was first settled c.
 1778, when Vermont was an unrecognized state whose government existed in defiance of the government of New York, which claimed Vermont was a part of New York.
-To encourage recognition of the state by the United States, the town was renamed in honor of Edmund Randolph.
+To encourage recognition of the state by the United States, the town was renamed in honor of Edmund Randolph, one of the Founding Fathers of the United States.

 With productive soil for cultivation, farming became an intensive industry.
 By 1830, when the population reached 2,743, between twelve and thirteen thousand sheep grazed its pastures.
 Randolph was noted for its good butter, cheese and mutton.

 Two branches of the White River provided water power for watermills.
 By 1859, the town had three gristmills, one oil mill, and one carding mill.
 In 1848, the Vermont Central Railroad opened service through the town.
 Randolph's prosperity during the Victorian era endowed it with some fine architecture, including the Second Empire Randolph Railroad Depot and Renaissance Revival Kimball Public Library.

 In 1921, Randolph was the setting for, and provided some of the cast of, a silent movie called The Offenders.
-In 1922 the same was true for the film Insinuation.
+In 1922, the same was true for the film Insinuation.

 Today, Randolph is a thriving meeting-spot and shopping center for the surrounding area.
 The town is home to attractions such as the Porter Music Box Museum and the Chandler Music Hall.
 Also located in Randolph are the Gifford Medical Center, a hospital; Dubois & King, a civil and structural engineering firm; and Randolph Union High School, which also serves students from the neighboring towns of Braintree and Brookfield.
-Downtown Randolph hosts the Amtrak station, shops, restaurants, a movie theater, and several gas stations.
+Downtown Randolph hosts the Amtrak station, shops, restaurants, Playhouse Movie Theatre, and several gas stations.